Mantra (Jennie song): Live performances

 Jennie's first televised performance of "Mantra" was on the American late-night talk show Jimmy Kimmel Live! on October 15, which marked her US television debut as a soloist.
 Her performance was showcased on the show's outdoor stage alongside a group of backup dancers.
 Jennie performed the song on the South Korean music program M Countdown on October 17, her first time on the show in eight years since performing "Playing with Fire" with Blackpink in 2016.
-She also performed "Mantra" on the music program Show!
+She also performed the song on the music program Show!
 Music Core on October 19.
-On November 10, Jennie performed it and her previous single "You & Me" at the 2024 Superpop Japan held at the Panasonic Stadium Suita in Osaka.
-She included the song on the setlist of her concert tour the Ruby Experience, which commenced in Los Angeles on March 6, 2025, at the same time as Rubys release.
-Jennie also performed it at the Coachella Valley Music and Arts Festival on April 13 and 20, 2025.
+On November 10, Jennie performed "Mantra" and her previous single "You & Me" at the 2024 Superpop Japan festival.
+She included "Mantra" on the setlist of her concert tour the Ruby Experience, which commenced in Los Angeles on March 6, 2025, at the same time as Rubys release.
+Jennie also performed the song at the Coachella Valley Music and Arts Festival on April 13 and 20, 2025.
 "Mantra" was later included in Blackpink's Deadline World Tour setlist as a part of Jennie's solo set.
+In 2026, she included the song in her headlining festival sets at ComplexCon Hong Kong on March 22, Governors Ball Music Festival on June 7, Roskilde Festival on July 3, Open'er Festival on July 4, Mad Cool on July 10, and Lollapalooza on August 1.